Need to build resilience identified

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The storms of the past few weeks in the South have led to a call to build some resilience into conservation infrastructure.

-Some structures damaged in floods before Covid-19 arrived are still not fixed.
+Some structures damaged in floods before Covid-19 arrived in 2020 are still not fixed.

-The wild winds of Monday did not appear to do too much damage to Department of Conservation assets and structures throughout the South.
+Monday's wild winds did not appear to do too much damage to Department of Conservation assets and structures throughout the South.
 But there had been some damage caused by the rain which hit late last month.

 Doc staff had been out assessing structures and tracks following last month’s storm event which triggered a state of emergency in Gore district.